December 9, 2013

 As a retired federal law enforcement official with significant experience in the detection and investigation of financial irregularities, I have witnessed many cases in which otherwise good, God-fearing men and women succumbed to the temptation presented by easy access to public funds or property.
-And in virtually every case, the targeted funds or goods were less vulnerable than is the average church's Sunday collection.
+And in virtually every case, the targeted funds were less vulnerable than is the average church's Sunday collection.

 A Sunday collection embezzler is likely to begin by telling him/herself they're only borrowing the funds to cover some legitimate personal or family need.
 As time goes by, however, and they realize how easy it is to borrow (in this case, from the Sunday collection), they can begin to rationalize about how hard they work for little or (in the case of church volunteers) no pay, and how their church really owes it to them.
 As one can imagine, it's all downhill from there.